Commercial Watch Episode 1

 Commercial Watch Episode 1 | Tax advantages & reduced costs for commercial & semi-commercial properties

 The alterations to mortgage interest relief do not apply to commercial properties, allowing for fully offsetting commercial loan payments against income before tax calculation.
 This exemption extends to semi-commercial properties on a proportional basis, providing a favourable financial scenario for property owners.
-Furthermore, both commercial and semi-commercial property owners enjoy reduced stamp duty costs, exemplified by a mere 2 per cent stamp duty on a £250,000 property, as opposed to the 5 per cent accompanied by the additional 3 per cent second-property stamp duty surcharge.
+Furthermore, commercial and semi-commercial property owners enjoy reduced stamp duty costs, exemplified by a mere 2 per cent stamp duty on a £250,000 property, as opposed to the 5 per cent accompanied by the additional 3 per cent second-property stamp duty surcharge.

 Another significant benefit lies in the exemption from Prudential Regulation Authority (PRA) changes to rental calculations for commercial and semi-commercial property owners.
 In cases where a borrower possesses multiple properties, commercial lenders may not subject the background portfolio to stress tests like Buy-to-Let (BTL) lenders.